 Generally, a tooth will need a stainless steel crown after a pulpotomy.
 Frequently these two procedures are done the same day.
 A pulpotomy is our last chance to save a tooth before removing the tooth is required.
-Please review the risks and problems associated with losing teeth too early under the Space Maintainer section.

 Unlike small cavities that can usually be restored with fillings, larger cavities affect greater tooth structure and often need to be restored with a crown.
 Most often a stainless steel crown is used, though sometimes different crowns are used if a front tooth is affected.
 The stainless steel crown covers the entire tooth and give added protection and strength to the tooth.
 Crowns do not affect the child’s natural process of losing the tooth.
 Stainless steel crowns are much less expensive than an adult crown and are much quicker to complete.
 In fact, it requires only one visit in most situations.

 In many cases, a stainless steel crown may be the only way to save a significantly damaged tooth.
 If a tooth is lost too early, there will be many problems that arise later.